|

 Allness of Truth |

-Mind, supreme over all its formations and governing them
+Mind, supreme over all its formations and governing

-mortal body or mind is not the man.
+and mortal body or mind is not the man.
 The world would collapse without Mind,

 without the intelligence which holds the winds in its grasp.
 Neither philosophy